 Our pupils share a growing understanding of their place in a culturally diverse society and they have opportunities to experience diversity.
 We are proud to be a school of different heritages.
 Visitors, parents and pupil members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Our RE curriculum enables our children to learn about different faiths and to share their own.
-We regularly attend St. Stephen’s church for services and children in key stage 2 have the opportunity to visit a local mosque and synagogue.
+Our R.E. curriculum enables our children to learn about different faiths and to share their own.
+We regularly attend St. Stephen’s church for services and children in key stage 2 have the opportunity to visit Leeds Minster, a local mosque and gurdwara.

-Our links with schools in Sri Lanka and Taiwan have enabled to children to learn about different cultures whilst recognizing that we have many things in common.
+We actively seek links with children in other countries such as Moldova and Tanzania - these have enabled the children to learn about different cultures whilst recognising that we have many things in common.

 Members of School Council and Global club were taught how to deliver a lesson on children's rights by Hannah from Leeds Development Education Centre.
 They had a great time making their own puppets and then coming up with plays to demonstrate a children's right.
 A week later they were in front of the class teaching their peers what they had learnt.
 They did a great job - the photos will give you an idea!